nboldhq/docs/src/business-scenarios/team-of-executive-committee-template.md

 5\. **Create a Planner** with the list of tasks that you need to carry out.
 Few examples that can be:

 * Communication with CEO (Weekly dialogue, Communication Report and Communication)
-* Organizational Oversight (Formation of Committees and Task force, Good governance practices)
+* Organizational Oversight (Formation of Committees and Task force, good governance practices)
 * Strategy Design (Swot Analysis, Access Competitors)

 _Planner is currently replicated in the inverse.
 So, for Planner you need to create the tasks displayed in the opposite of what you want to show in the Teams that will be created from the template._